-When it comes to thrifty, versatile ways to garden, it’s hard to beat a straw bale.
+When it comes to thrifty, versatile ways to garden, it’s hard to beat a straw bale garden.
 It often costs less than a bag of potting soil, you can put it wherever you want (no soil required), and it’ll eventually turn into compost – so what is your garden this year can feed your garden next year.
 How’s that for recycling?

 Many garden centers, home improvement stores, and feed stores sell straw bales.
 Once you bring yours home, there are just a few steps you’ll want to take to get it ready for planting.
 Learn all about them in our handy video or follow the instructions below.